howerj/libforth/readme.md

 The startup code is well commented and shows how the core interpreter is extended to a more function [Forth][] environment.

+## Running the interpreter

+Running the interpreter is documented in the man page [forth.1][], but it will also be described here:

+Command line switches must be given before any files, unless that switch takes a file as an argument.

+* -s file

+This saves the working memory of the Forth interpreter to a file, which can later be loaded with the "-l" option.
+If a core file has been invalidated this will not be saved, invalidation occurs when an unrecoverable error has been detected that would prevent any recovery or meaningful execution with the current image.

+* -t
+After all the files have been read from and any core files have been loaded this will make the Forth interpreter read from [stdin][], the core file will be saved after [stdin][] has been read from and there is no more work to do, if the "-d" or "-s" flags have been specified.

+* -h
+Print out a short help message and exit unsuccessfully.

+* -v
+Turn verbose mode on, more information will be printed out, to [stderr][], about what is happening in the interpreter.
+Usually the interpreter is as silent as possible.

+* -m size

+Specify the virtual machines memory size in kilobytes, overriding the default memory size.
+This is mutually exclusive with "-l".

+* -l file

+This option loads a forth core file generated from the "-d" option of a previous run.
+This core file is not portable and must be generated on the same platform as it was generated.
+It can only be specified once per run of the interpreter.

+* -

+Stop processing any more command line options and treat all arguments after this as files to be executed, if there are any.

+* file...

+If a file, or list of files, is given, read from them one after another and execute them.
+The dictionary and any stored Forth blocks will persist between files but values on the stacks will not.

+If no files are given to execute [stdin][] will be read from.

+### Examples

+	./forth

+Execute any commands given from [stdin][]

+	./forth -t file1.4th file2.4th

+Execute file "file1.4th", then "file2.4th", then read from [stdin][]

+	./forth file1.4th

+Execute file "file1.4th".

+	./forth -s file1.4th

+Execute file "file1.4th", the produce a "forth.core" save file.

+	./forth -s -l forth.core

+Load a "forth.core" file, read from [stdin][] and execute any commands given, then dump the new core file to "forth.core".

+The interpreter returns zero on success and non zero on failure.

 ## Using the interpreter